-Based on this assessment, Alternative 2A would have an adverse effect on Alternate Route 66, Wilmington to Joliet.
+Based on this evaluation, Alternative 2A would have no adverse effect to Alternate Route 66, Wilmington to Joliet.

-Alternative 2B is nearly identical to Alternative 2A, but does not include retaining walls along the west side of the UPRR.
-Near and within the Alternate Route 66, Wilmington to Joliet right-of-way, Alternative 2B would include:
+Alternative 2B is nearly identical to Alternative 2A but does not include retaining walls along the west side of the UPRR.
+Near Alternate Route 66, Alternative 2B would include:

-- A second track west of the existing track. - A 10-foot-wide maintenance access facility along the entirety of the east side of the existing UPRR track where the second track is constructed. - Culvert extensions or replacement. - 10,600 feet of continuous guardrail located 12 feet from the Alternate Route 66 west edge of pavement. - 7,200 feet of discontinuous retaining walls, at cut or fill locations, with a maximum height of 14 feet, between the UPRR track and Alternate Route 66.
-Depending on location, the walls would be 5 feet to 20 feet west of Alternate Route 66.
-The longest retaining wall is 3,300 feet.
-There would be a ditch between the wall and tracks at both cut and fill locations. - The west side of the UPRR right-of-way would involve cut or fill locations, but have no retaining walls.
-There would be a ditch between the wall and tracks at the cut locations. - A grading permit would be required for grading of sections, constructing guardrail or retaining walls, or culvert work along the entirety of the NRHP boundary of Alternate Route 66 where it abuts the UPRR right-of-way.
-This alternative would require 8.0 acres of the Alternate Route 66 right-of-way for a temporary grading permit to construct the required guardrail, widen the paved shoulder by approximately four feet depending on location, and add a proposed driveway connecting to the nearby proposed maintenance access facility.
+- A second track west of the existing track. - A 10-foot-wide maintenance access facility (road) along the entirety of the east side of the existing UPRR track where the second track is constructed - Culvert extensions or replacement. - 10,600 feet of continuous guardrail located 12 feet from the Alternate Route 66 west edge of pavement. - 7,200 feet of discontinuous retaining walls with a maximum height of 14 feet between the UPRR track and Alternate Route 66.
+Depending on location, the retaining walls would be located 5 feet to 20 feet west of Alternate Route 66.
+The longest retaining wall is 3,300 feet. - No retaining walls would be required along the west side of the UPRR right-of-way. - A grading permit would be required for grading of sections, the construction of guardrail or retaining walls, or culvert work along the entirety of the NRHP boundary of Alternate Route 66 where it abuts the UPRR right-of-way.
+This alternative would require 8.0 acres of the Alternate Route 66 right-of-way for a temporary required grading permit to construct the required guardrail and wider paved shoulder.

-The proposed Project improvements under Alternative 2B would not alter the roadway's existing alignment; therefore, Alternative 2B would not diminish Alternate Route 66's integrity of location.
+The proposed Project improvements under Alternative 2B would not alter the roadway's existing alignment; therefore, Alternative 2B would have no effect to Alternate Route 66's integrity of location.

-The Alternate Route 66 roadway does not retain integrity of materials and no proposed Project improvements would alter the roadway's materials.
-Alternative 2B would not diminish Alternate Route 66's integrity of materials.
+Alternate Route 66 does not retain integrity of materials and no proposed Project improvements would alter the roadway's materials.
+Alternative 2B would have no effect to Alternate Route 66's integrity of materials.